Hanky Panky (Madonna song): Critical response

 J. Randy Taraborrelli, author of Madonna: An Intimate Biography, commented that "the steamrolling 'Hanky Panky' simply sounds like a silly innocent romp until you realize what she's going on and on is about ('Warren's favorite pastime')... being spanked!".
 The author also felt Madonna sang with "just a little too much authority".
 Academic Georges Claude Guilbert, author of Madonna As Postmodern Myth, called it "a comic hymn to spanking".
 Stephen Thomas Erlewine from AllMusic described it as a "double entendre-laden hit".
-Bill Coleman from Billboard called it a "steamy and suggestive jumpin' jive".
+Bill Coleman from Billboard magazine called it a "steamy and suggestive jumpin' jive".
 Music critic Robert Christgau highlighted "Hanky Panky" as one of the best tracks on I'm Breathless; calling it a "fake period piece" but praising its "risqué s&m-lite" sound as "all her".
 Ernest Hardy from Cash Box said it "is a tribute to the pleasures of light S&M, done in a brassy '30s style.
 Madonna sings in a lower key than usual, tosses off risque lines, and heads for the top of the charts with barely an effort."
 David Giles from Music Week stated that it "finds Madonna flirting in a big way with Forties swing music."
 He added, "Pure Hollywood stuff".
 Rolling Stone's Mark Coleman wrote that the song, alongside "Cry Baby" and "I'm Going Bananas", was one of the "more-legitimate sounding and confidently sung show tunes without a trace of disco" on the album.
 He also noted that "its titles alone are enough to conjure up visions of the elaborate production numbers on Madonna's summer tour."
 People magazine called it a "paean to kink".
 Billboard's Keith Caulfield called it "goofy (but catchy!)".
 In March 2023, Joel Lynch from the same magazine ranked it as the singer's 100th greatest song, calling it an "enjoyably (and cartoonishly) amorous big-band swing song" and comparing Madonna's vocals to Betty Boop.
 Greg Sandow, from Entertainment Weekly, called it a "delightful challenge to censorship".
 Sal Cinquemani from Slant Magazine felt it was a "cheeky" song, also writing that it touched on themes Madonna would go on to explore more explicitly later in the 1990s.